PixarAnimationStudios/OpenUSD-proposals/proposals/selfAssemblingModelHierarchy/README.md

 ### Invalid Case #2: Nested `component` models
 When `component` (or `assembly`) models are nested, the general recommendation is to turn the nested model into a `subcomponent`.
 Importantly, following this recommendation will not impact path expression matching.
 Model hierarchy population should have already discarded nested models in both.
 Converting them to `subcomponent` shores up existing model hierarchy correctness, but does not change the "model"-ness of any ancestors or descendants. (_NOTE-- It's possible that path expressions may match against subcomponents, and so a more conservative validation recommendation may be to convert their kind to the empty string._)
 ### Performance of incomplete model hierarchies
-While self assembling model hierarchy does not introduce any new correctness issues, there is the potential for an unterminated hierarchy to do unnecessary reads of the `kind` field.
-This performance impact in the context of a stage is likely to be measurable but very small (1-2%).
+While self assembling model hierarchy does not introduce any new correctness or performance issues for complete model hierarchies, there is the potential for an incomplete model hierarchy to do additional reads of the `kind` field.
+This performance impact in the context of a stage is only measurable in larger incomplete subgraphs.
 Proficient users and maintainers of model hierarchy should never encounter measurable performance issues.

 Validation could be used to "optimize" an inefficient instead of "correct" an invalid hierarchy.
 Under self assembling model hierarchy, it would become acceptable to introduce optimizing terminal kinds when validating in a post-process.
 This proposal argues that users are likely to favor validators that optimize content without changing imaging behavior.

 Self assembling model hierarchy can partner with validation systems by reducing the number of invalid states a stage can be in and reward users with performance gains instead of potentially leaving them stuck between introducing an imaging change and fixing a model hierarchy error.

 ## Summary
-Model hierarchy can become "self assembling" without intermediate `group` tags AND without additional `kind` reads.
+Model hierarchy can become "self assembling" without intermediate `group` tags AND without additional `kind` reads in common cases.

-* In scenes where model hierarchy is unused, an additional prim flags query on the root prims will be required to suppress propagation from the pseudo root prim.
+* In scenes where model hierarchy is unused, an additional prim flags query on the root prims will be required to suppress propagation from the pseudo root prim, but no additional `kind` reads required and no measurable cost to composition is expected.
-* In scenes where the model hierarchy is complete and explicit, there will be no additional queries of either prim flags or `kind`.
+* In scenes where the model hierarchy is complete and explicit, there will be no additional queries of either prim flags or `kind` and no measurable cost to composition is expected.
-* In scenes where the model hierarchy is complete but implicit through propagation, there will be an additional prim flags check on every prim that requires propagation.
+* In scenes where the model hierarchy is complete but implicit through propagation, there will be an additional prim flags check on every prim that requires propagation, but no additional `kind` reads required (when compared to complete and explicitly specified) and no measurable cost to composition is expected.
-* In scenes where the model hierarchy is incomplete, a traversal pruning, non-`component` `kind` will need to be explicitly authored.
-As long as they are authored at the highest possible level, there will be no additional `kind` queries.
+* In scenes where the model hierarchy is incomplete, if the incomplete subgraph is small, the cost was not measurable in tests.
+For larger incomplete subgraphs, a traversal pruning, non-`component` `kind` may be explicitly authored.
+When authored at the root of the subgraph, this results in no additional `kind` reads compared to the current state of the world.
+It's possible for larger incomplete hierarchies to have no measurable cost to composition.

 Simplifying correct assembly and maintenance of model hierarchy will promote more consistent handling in toolsets and imaging that increasingly depend on model hierarchy being correctly specified.